evidentlyai/evidently/docs/book/evaluations/snapshots.md

 ---
-description: Run evaluations and send the results.
+description: How to run evals in Python and upload to Evidently Platform.
 ---

-To visualize data in the Evidently ML monitoring interface, you must capture data and model metrics as Evidently JSON `snapshots`.
+This page walks you through how to run evaluations locally in Python and send the results to Evidently Platform.
+This applies both to on-the-fly evaluations during experiments and to those you run automatically during batch monitoring or regression testing.

+Once you upload the evaluation results as JSON `snapshots`, you can explore, compare, and track them on the Evidently Platform.

 # What is snapshot?

-`Snapshots` are JSON summaries of data and model performance for a given period.
-They contain metrics, data summaries, test results, and supporting render data.
-You pick what exactly goes in a `snapshot`: this also determines what you can alert on.

-By sending multiple `snapshots` to the Project (e.g., hourly, daily, or weekly), you create a data source for monitoring Panels.
-You can plot trends over time by parsing values from individual snapshots.

-You can:
-* Send the snapshots sequentially (e.g., hourly or daily data summaries).
-* Send one-off snapshots after specific evaluations (e.g., results of CI/CD checks).
-* Backdate your snapshots (e.g., log model quality after you get the labels).
-* Add multiple snapshots for the same period (e.g., for shadow and production models).

-{% hint style="info" %}
+A `snapshot` is a JSON summary containing evaluation results.
+It captures the data and AI system performance for the specific dataset or data batch you evaluated.
+Snapshots can include metrics, test results, column summaries, and additional render data.
+You choose what to include when running your evaluation.

-**Snapshots vs. Reports.** The snapshot functionality is directly based on the Evidently Reports and Test Suites.
-Put simply, a snapshot is a JSON "version" of the Evidently Report or Test Suite.
-To learn the basics, check the [Get Started Tutorial](../get-started/tutorial.md) or a [Report and Test Suite User Guide](../tests-and-reports/).
-Browse [Presets](../presets/all-presets.md), [Metrics](../reference/all-metrics.md) and [Tests](../reference/all-tests.md) to see available checks.
+The snapshot functionality is based on Evidently [Reports and Test Suites](../tests-and-reports/overview.md).
+Put simply, a snapshot is a JSON "version" of an Evidently Report or Test Suite.

-{% endhint %}
+When you run individual evaluations, you can explore and compare their results.
+As you send multiple snapshots to a Project, you can also use a Dashboard to track results over time.
+This helps you monitor metric changes across experiments or track evaluations on production data.

+You can optionally include the Dataset together with the evaluation results you upload.

 # How it works

 Here is the general workflow.

-**1. Connect to a [Project](add_project.md)** in your workspace where you want to send the snapshots.
+**1. Create or connect to a [Project](../projects/add_project.md)** in your Workspace where you want to send the snapshots.
+This will organize all your evaluations in one place.

 ```python
 project = ws.get_project("PROJECT_ID")
 ```

-**2. Define and compute a snapshot**.
+**2. Prepare the data**.
+You run each evaluation on a Dataset.

+You can prep your input data locally as a Pandas DataFrame or first upload it to the Evidently Platform and call it from there.

+* {% hint style="info" %}
+**How to work with datasets**.
+Check instructions on how to prepare your [input data](../input-data/data-requirements.md) or upload and manage [Datasets](../datasets/datasets_overview.md) on the Platform.
+{% endhint %}

+**3. Define the snapshot compostion**.
+Define what you want to evaluate.

 * Create a `Report` or `Test Suite` object.
-Define the `metrics` or `tests`.
+* Pass the chosen `metrics` or `tests`.
+* Optionally, pass custom parameters for Metric calculations and/or Test conditions.

+* {% hint style="info" %}
+**How to run Reports and Tests**.
+Check detailed guides on how to get [Reports](../tests-and-reports/get-reports.md), run [Test Suites](../tests-and-reports/run-tests.md) or generate [Text Descriptors](../tests-and-reports/text-descriptors.md) for text data evaluation.
+{% endhint %}

+**4. Run the Report or Test Suite**.
+Execute the evaluation on your dataset.

 * Pass the `current` dataset you want to evaluate or profile.
-* Optional: pass the `column_mapping` to define the data schema.
-(Required for model quality or text data checks to map target, prediction, text columns, etc.).
+* Optional (but highly recommended): pass the `column_mapping` to define the data schema.
-* Optional: pass the `reference` dataset.
-(Required for drift data drift checks).
+* Optional (required for data distribution checks): pass the `reference` dataset.
-* Optional: pass parameters for metric calculations and/or test conditions.

-For monitoring, you can also add `tags` and `timestamp` to your snapshots.
+* Optional: add a `tags` or `metadata` to identify this specific evaluation run.
+* Optional: and a custom `timestamp` to the current run.

-3. **Send the snapshot**.
+**5. Send the snapshot**.

 After you compute the Report or Test Suite, use the `add_report` or `add_test_suite` methods to send them to a corresponding Project in your workspace.

-{% hint style="info" %}
-**Collector service.** To compute snapshots in near real-time, you can also configure a [collector service](collector_service.md).
-{% endhint %}
+# Examples

-# Send snapshots
+## Sending snapshots

-**Send a Report**.
-To create and send a Report with data summaries for a single dataset `batch1`:
+**Compute and send a Report**.
+To create and send a Report with data summaries for a single dataset `batch1` to the workspace `ws`:

 ```python
 data_report = Report(